 - Demonstrate experimentation and fundamental understanding of drawing using a range of techniques and materials.

-- Communicate ideas and complete work in a well structured and coherent way.
+- Communicate ideas and completed exercises in a structured and coherent manner.

 |The Language of Things, Devan Sudjic|

 Walk the Line, Marc Vali and Ana Ibarra